Top 10 Peculiar and Spellbinding Art Mediums |Mozaico

 8 • Multihued Paintings with Sand

 Elie Gerges a visual artist recently exposed his artworks.
 His techniques of multihued sand painting couldn’t limit his perspectives.
-With vibrantly colored sand, he created everything from landscapes to figures.
+With vibrantly colored sand art medium, he created everything from landscapes to figures.
 Typical to Mosaic Art, sand painting needs endurance and high level of concentration.
 Influenced by Native American and African cultures, we notice in most of his artworks the Native and African female figures.

 7 • Artworks with Maps and Atlases

 Mathew Cursick was born in New York, and graduated from The Cooper Union in 1993.
 Cursick started making his artworks in the early 1990 and ever since 1996 his artworks have been exhibited internationally.
 Today, the multimedia artist became illustrious through his warmly colored map collages of complex.
 With this art medium, he cuts away pieces of school textbooks, maps, encyclopedias and atlases and stabs them together to create portraits and landscapes.
 His influence is the map because for him it transmits a visual portal into the past to celebrate the manifestation of survival.
 His art is created through the same technique as mosaic artworks; pieces of different colors and sizes are put together to form an ultimate masterpiece.

 6 • Artwork with Floppy Disks and Film Negative